Inedo/inedo-docs/InedoAgent/installation/manual.md

 ## Prerequisites {#prerequisites data-title="Prerequisites"}

+### Pre-Installation Check List

+There are no intense server requirements, and support all modern version of Windows (7+/2008+).
+Before installing, consider the following:

+{.docs}
+- **.NET Framework 4.5.2** – Requires .NET 4.5.2 or later; this is already installed on Windows Server 2012, and you can [download it from microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=30653) on earlier servers
+- **Firewall (Inbound)** – the agent will listen on the port of your choosing (default 46336)

 ### Get the Manual Installation Package {#get}

 The manual installation package is a .zip file that contains all the files to create or upgrade the Inedo Agent.